There are several resources available for Undergraduate students in the School of Computing.

 Student Computing Facilities

 Excellent computing facilities for both the BS-CS and graduate programs are available at the University of Georgia.
-The Department of Computer Science maintains a network of personal computers, workstations, and multiprocessor servers.
+The School of Computing maintains a network of personal computers, workstations, and multiprocessor servers.
 Instructional computer labs are located in Boyd 201 and Boyd 307A containing state-of-the-art Dell workstations with widescreen monitors.
 A general purpose computing lab for BS-CS, MS, and Ph.D. students is located in Boyd 307.

-All Department of Computer Science classrooms, instructional labs, and the Boyd 307 general purpose computer lab feature The University of Georgia's high-speed wireless internet access, PAWS.
+All School of Computing classrooms, instructional labs, and the Boyd 307 general purpose computer lab feature The University of Georgia's high-speed wireless internet access, PAWS.